jwa91/python-template/README.md

 # Where new projects will be created
 export DEV_DIR="$HOME/developer"

-# Source the functions from this repository (adjust path as needed)
-# If you cloned this repo to ~/developer/templates/python:
+# Download python-functions.sh to a location of your choice, then source it:
-source "$HOME/developer/templates/python/python-functions.sh"
+source "$HOME/.config/python-functions.sh"

+# Optional: Use your own fork or a local template path
+# export PYTHON_TEMPLATE_REPO="/path/to/local/template"
+# export PYTHON_TEMPLATE_REPO="gh:your-username/python-template"
 ```

-**Note:** Ensure you have `uv` and `git` installed.
+**Requirements:** `uv` and `git` must be installed.

 ### 2. Workflow Commands